What is Bronze?

 How should I care for and maintain my bronze sculpture?

 At a minimum, you can keep your sculpture clean and dust free using a soft cloth, feather duster, or soft-bristle brush.
 NEVER use a chemical cleaner or metal polish on your sculpture.
 Doing so will damage the finish, often severely.
 If you must, you can use a very small amount of mild soapy water to clean areas that do not come clean from dusting.

 - Brushes.
 Soft round bristle brushes, 1-2 inches for small sculpture, 2-3 inches for larger sculpture.
 Can use flat brushes also.
 Can be synthetic or natural bristle brushes.
 Brushes should be new and free from any dirt or oil.
 Chip brushes recommended.

 - Buffing cloths.
 Clean cotton rags.
 Make sure to use a low lint cloth to keep the sculpture clean.

 Every 6-12 months for indoor sculptures and every 4-6 months for outdoor sculptures.

 Our team is here for you!
 When you purchase from us, please be assured that we support all of our customers with excellent post-purchase care.

 Dropped your statue?
 Some damage that needs fixing?
 No problem!
 Bring it to our shop for our assessment.
-We will help you fix any damage and at no cost!
+We will assist you to fix any damage at minimal cost!
 95% of our products are usually easily repairable.
 The only exceptions are our small pewter statues which require specialised equipment not available to us.
 Please note that we can’t help with missing weapons or accessories as we usually don’t have spares for those.

 Please contact us at any time if you have any concerns or questions about your product and we will do our best to answer.